Nandan (Kolkata)

 Nandan is a government-sponsored film and cultural centre in Kolkata, India.
 The primary aim of the cultural hub is to encourage and facilitate cinematic awareness in society.
-It includes a few comparatively large screens housed in an impressively architectured building.
-The complex, besides being a modern cinema and cultural complex, is a popular destination for the young and the aged alike.
+It includes a few comparatively large screens.

 Nandan is one of the main venues of the Kolkata International Film Festival, hosting it until 2010.

-While in 2011 the opening and closing ceremonies was shifted to Netaji Indoor Stadium, Nandan remains the main centre for the festival.
+While in 2011 the opening and closing ceremonies were shifted to Netaji Indoor Stadium, Nandan remains the main centre for the festival.

 History

 The foundation stone of Nandan was laid by former Chief Minister of West Bengal Jyoti Basu in 1980 and it was inaugurated by film-maker Satyajit Ray on 2 September 1985.
-He designed the now-famous logo for the complex as well.
-Initially, Nandan had two auditoriums, a third auditorium was made soon after.
+He designed the logo for the complex as well.
+Initially, Nandan had two auditoriums, and a third auditorium was made soon after.

 In April 2011, the false ceiling of a Nandan auditorium crashed down.
 Right after the incident, the West Bengal government decided to refurbish Nandan, starting the renovation work with the construction of a new false ceiling for Nandan I. For the first phase of the renovation project, West Government gave ₹2.5 million to the Nandan authorities.
 The restoration works completed weeks before the 2011 Kolkata International Film Festival.
+Post of advisory board was Tarun Majumdar.